 A strike is simply a strike.
-An antique or vintage clock that is “time and strike”, strikes the indicated time on the hour by means of a single strike for each hour or a two tone strike such as a Normandy strike or “Bim-Bam strike.
+An antique or vintage clock that is “time and strike”, strikes the indicated time on the hour by means of a single strike for each hour or a two-tone strike such as a Normandy strike or “Bim-Bam” strike.
 There may or may not be a strike on the half-hour.

 Where are the winding points?

-On the Ingraham clock (next photo) there is only one set or train of gears that indicate it is a time-only clock, hence the single arbor or winding point.
+On the Ingraham clock (next photo) there is only one set or train of gears that indicate it is a time-only clock, hence the single arbour or winding point.
 The smaller hole in the loop end of the “2” on the number 12 is for regulating the clock.

-Winding a clock once a week for eight day clocks prevents the clock from stopping.
-It is always a good practice to wind your clock(s) on a specific day each week.
-It is also a good practice to make small adjustments to to your clock, for example, you may have to occasionally speed it up or slow it down.
-Here is an article I wrote on regulating your clock.
+Winding a clock once a week for eight-day clocks ensures that the clock does not stop.
+A good practice is to wind your clock(s) on a specific day each week.
+It is also a good practice to make small adjustments to your clock from time to time, for example, you may have to occasionally speed up or slow down the clock as the seasons change.
+An article I wrote on regulating your clock can be found here.

 Key size and type